laidayong/admin/README.md

 # admin
-Administration system based on Vue and Springboot,
+Administration system based on Vue and Springboot